Two more minutes! How to help neurodivergent kids transition between activities.

 1. Finish the Play “Scheme”: Let them complete their goal in a game or task (finishing a book, putting dolls to bed) before transitioning.

-5. Use a Visual Schedule: Keep it general to allow for choice and autonomy (sing songs, play games, say goodbye).
+6. Use a Visual Schedule: Keep it general to allow for choice and autonomy (sing songs, play games, say goodbye).
+Keeping transitions predictable and consistent can help everyone.